-You can help prevent the irritating and
+You can help prevent the irritating and painful symptoms of hemorrhoids.

 Include fruits, vegetables, beans, and whole grains in your diet each day.
 These foods are high in fiber.

 Drink plenty of fluids, enough so that your urine is light yellow or clear like water.

 Get some exercise every day.
 Try to do moderate activity at least 2½ hours a week.
 Or try to do vigorous activity at least 1¼ hours a week.
 It's fine to be active in blocks of 10 minutes or more throughout your day and week.

 Take a fiber supplement, such as Citrucel or Metamucil, every day if needed.
 Read and follow all directions on the label.